mikeperri/flutter_sequencer/README.md

 - MIDI Out instrument
     - Create an instrument that doesn't make any sounds on its own and just sends MIDI events to a designated MIDI output port.
-- Refactor Dart code and use consistent formatting
+- Refactoring
-    - GlobalState, Sequence, and Track can probably be simplified
+    - GlobalState, Sequence, and Track should have a clear separation of responsibilities
-- Refactor iOS and Android backend and use consistent formatting
+    - Engine, Sequencer, Mixer, Scheduler do too
     - "Track index" and "Track ID" are used interchangeably, "Track ID" should be used everywhere
     - Make the names and organization of the different files (Plugin/Engine/Scheduler) consistent
 - Optimize UI performance of example app